How does VersaTiles work?

 There are many excellent FLOSS solutions for generating, processing, serving, and rendering maps.
 But in the end, you have to combine several solutions and build a complete tech stack.
 That takes a lot of effort.

 VersaTiles tackles this problem by defining a four-step process chain that defines how to process OpenStreetMap data and serve it as an interactive web map.
-It also provides a reference implementation of these four steps, but is flexible enough, so that any step can be replaced by your preferred solution.
-For exmaple, if you want to use a different tile source, server or frontend, you can simply replace the relevant part and still use the other steps.
+It also provides a reference implementation of these four steps, but is flexible enough so that any step can be replaced by your preferred solution.
+For example, if you want to use a different tile source, server or frontend, you can simply replace the relevant part and still use the other steps.

 The 4 steps of VersaTiles